Wysocki CreativeZack Wysocki · The Full Story

 On Camera

-While in San Francisco, I appeared on a Bravo reality show — and separately, on a show called Mystery Millionaire with Mike Kittredge Jr. Because apparently my life hadn't been interesting enough.
-Television has a way of shrinking things and amplifying them simultaneously.
-What I took away from that experience: story is everything.
+While in San Francisco, I appeared on a Bravo reality show — and separately, on Mystery Millionaire with Mike Kittredge Jr. Television shrinks things and amplifies them simultaneously.
+What I took away: story is everything.
 How you frame something is as important as the something itself.

 📺 Bravo · Mystery Millionaire